Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Assessing eIDAS 2.0 Against SSI Criteria

 EUDIWs rely on notified eID schemes, for which recoverability after unexpected events is a legal obligation of both providers and authorities.
 However, this aspect is currently outside the scope of the ARF or has not yet been explicitly addressed.
-The only related provisions regulated under eIDAS 2.0 concern the use of archiving solutions to ensure data preservation \footnotemark{}and the immediate revocation of an EUDIW in cases of loss or theft \footnotemark{}.
+The only related provisions regulated under eIDAS 2.0 concern the use of archiving solutions to ensure data preservation\footnotemark{}and the immediate revocation of an EUDIW in cases of loss or theft\footnotemark{}.

-Furthermore, the mandated approach requires a PID provider to activate an EUDIW instance and continuously verify the validity of the PID, enabling providers to deny access to EUDIW services and relying parties, which reduces eIDs to temporary attestations and removes user control over the persistence of their fundamental identity.
-Which opposes the right of continuous existence of a digital identity independent of individual credentials validity.
-While certain interactions legitimately require higher assurance levels, the regulation’s allocation of full liability to PID and EUDIW providers conflicts with the concept of digital identity as an extension of EU citizenship rights\footnote{Art 18, The Treaty on the Functioning of the European Union and Ch V, the Charter of Fundamental Rights on EU citizenship rights.}.
-Also, the wallets' state life-cycle further compromises identity persistence.
-According to the ARF, a wallet progresses from candidate status (under CAB review), to operational status (after installation), to valid status (after PID issuance).
-As stated in the framework, "If the PID expires or is revoked, the EUDI Wallet is not automatically unusable, but rather its state is merely downgraded back to operational"\footnote{ch 4.4.3 Wallet Instance, v 1.4.0 of eIDAS 2.0 Architecture and Reference framework}, significantly limiting functionality and preventing users from utilizing credentials.
+While certain interactions legitimately require higher assurance levels, the regulation’s allocation of full liability to PID and EUDIW providers conflicts with the concept of digital identity as an extension of EU citizenship rights\footnote{Art 18, The Treaty on the Functioning of the European Union and Ch V, the Charter of Fundamental Rights on EU citizenship rights.}\footnote{ch 4.6.3 Wallet Unit/Instance, v2.8.0 of eIDAS 2.0 Architecture and Reference framework}.
+Other non-qualified credentials can fully support persistence as long as their issuance method fully support recoverability, portability and decentralized verification.